spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/getting-started.rst

 Getting Started
 ###############

-To get started using SCT, you may take a look at the `Batch Processing Example`_, or follow the longer :ref:`tutorials-courses.rst` materials.
+To get started using SCT, you may take a look at the `Batch Processing Example`_, or follow the longer :ref:`sct_courses` and :ref:`tutorials` materials.

 .. contents::
    :local: